Adjunct/Affiliated Professor

 Prior to her ADR practice, she was a trial attorney practicing with the firm of O’Connor and Hannan (1983-1985) and with the firm of Fruth & Anthony, P.A.
 (1985-1994).
 As a litigator, she handled a wide variety of commercial and employment matters, including securities fraud, shareholder disputes, contract claims, employment discrimination, sexual harassment, and non-competition clause disputes.

-She is a graduate of the University of Minnesota Law School (cum laude 1983) where she served on the Minnesota Law Review.
-She received her bachelor’s degree from the College of St. Benedict (summa cum laude 1980).
+Leslie is a graduate of the University of Minnesota Law School (cum laude 1983) where she served on the Minnesota Law Review.
+She received her bachelor’s degree in English from the College of St. Benedict (summa cum laude 1980).